UlyssesPinheiro/Cumbuca-Conceito-Renda-Extra/README.md

 ## App access
-The app is available at the following link: https://expo.dev/@ulyssespinheiro/CumbucaRendaExtra Download the app "Expo Go" in Playstore (Android) or Appstore (IOS) and scan the QR code.
+The app is available at the following link: https://expo.dev/@ulyssespinheiro/CumbucaRendaExtra Download the app "Expo Go" and scan the QR code.

 ## Screens design developed with Figma
 https://www.figma.com/file/jjt2gZZpDbDYbEdxUTezV2/Untitled?node-id=0%3A1